MalakAmgad/solarPipline/README.md

    - Containerize the app with Docker.
    - Push the image to the registry.
    - Package Helm charts for deployment.
+3. ArgoCD continuously monitors the GitOps repo and syncs manifests to the EKS cluster.
-3. The Solar System app is deployed inside Kubernetes pods.
+4. The Solar System app is deployed inside Kubernetes pods.
-4. Prometheus scrapes metrics from the cluster and Grafana visualizes them.
+5. Prometheus scrapes metrics from the cluster and Grafana visualizes them.

 ---